erikjuvan/esp32_climate_station/README.md

 # ESP32 Climate Station

-Using ESPNOW for wifi communication.
-Two modes of operation: SERVER / CLIENT, and support for 2 sensors: BME280 and BME680.
+Using wifi communication, send BME280 or BME680 to PC server.